bpesquet/pytorch-tutorial/pytorch_tutorial/logistic_regression/README.md

 batch_size = 32  # Number of samples used for one gradient descent step
 ```

+## Dataset loading

-## Data generation
+### Data generation

-The [scikit-learn](https://scikit-learn.org) library is used to generate a simple 2D dataset.
+A [scikit-learn function](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_blobs.html) is used to generate a simple 2D dataset.
 The number of classes is defined by the `output_dim` hyperparameter.

 ```python
 # Generate a 2D dataset with scikit-learn